rahulgitsit/llm-bt-robotics/README.md

 ## Description
 This thesis aims to achieve a seamless integration of the Language Model (LLM) with a behavior tree control system, specifically designed for a robotic system operating within the CoppeliaSIM environment.
 The primary goal is to assess the system's efficiency in handling various levels of command complexity when executing pick and place tasks.

+A demo of the system's working can be found here: [here](https://rahulgitsit.github.io/profile/demo)

 ## Project Structure

 This repository is organized as follows: